alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 Where $X_i$ is a vector of calculated values and $\hat Xi$ is the vector of expected values.

 This is usually for regression problems in ML.
 For Classification problems, we have cost functions like  Cross-Entropy Loss or Hinge Loss/Multi-class SVM Loss.
-More details regarding different loss functions here [https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f](https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f)
+More details regarding different loss functions here ([Different Loss Function])

 Note that all the Cost functions used are continuous functions, that is they are differentiable.
-This is an important part as else we cannot apply gradient descent.
+This is an important feature, as else, we cannot apply gradient descent.

 For Classification loss or cost functions, the output is a probability distribution between 0 and 1.

- Now we need to find the values of weights that can minimize the function.

 Let's take a closer look at optimizing the cost function.
-Let's talk about linear regression (line fitting) ML algorithm and optimizing it using  Mean Squared Error via Gradient Descent.
+Let's talk about linear regression (line fitting) ML algorithm and optimizing it using  Mean Squared Error via Gradient Descent for a start.
 This is the simplest to explain visually and hence we too use this for illustrating.

 In the diagram below the red line ($y= mx +b$) is the optimal line that one can draw through the sample set.
 The slope *m* and constant *b* is learned by the gradient descent algorithm.
 The x y-axis could be some data set like house price to area etc, which we have, and once we find a fitting line, we can plugin other values of x to give predicted y - regression.